 It has been years of waiting and not being able to work.
 You filed your claim for social security disability and provided the supporting documentation of your claim, yet social security continued to turn you down.
 It took over a year just to get a hearing before an Administrative Law Judge.
-But at long last there it is – a decision in the mail, and the decision is an approval!
+But at long last there it is in the mail – a fully favorable decision letter!

-2. The language about the Appeals Council taking the victory back is generally meaningless.
+2. The language in the ALJ Decision about the Appeals Council taking the victory back is practically meaningless.

-There is “boilerplate” language in the decision indicating that the Appeals Council can review the decision within 60 days, and could take it bace chances of this happening are extremely remote.
-In 25 years of disability practice, I have only seen iit happen where the claimant’s earnings record reflected wages aftern the disability onset date, and the ALJ did not explain the wages in the decision.
+There is “boilerplate” language in the decision indicating that the Appeals Council can review the decision within 60 days, and could take it back; chances of this happening are extremely remote.
+In 25 years of social security disability practice, I have only seen it happen where the claimant’s earnings record reflected wages after the disability onset date, and the ALJ did not explain the wages in the decision.

 - Your medical condition(s) have improved;

 - That improvement is sufficient to allow a return to “substantial gainful activity” (i.e., work).

 If social security takes someone off of social security disability it is in the context of what is called a Continuing Disability Review.
 Most disability claimants are in fact reviewed at some point.
 You will be given general notice in the Award Letter that comes after the Fully Favorable.
 If you have an attorney, make sure you cover this issue before you part ways.